 Does a child with Asperger Syndrome typically have delayed speech?

-Approximately 50% of kids with Aspergers and High Functioning Autism have delayed speech.
+Approximately 50% of kids with Aspergers (high-functioning autism) have delayed speech.
 While many "Aspies" grow out of this by age five, others go on to experience other language problems.
 These generally fall into one or more of the following three areas of linguistics:

 Pragmatics refers to language usage and the way that context relates to meaning.
 Kids with Aspergers often have difficulty in holding a normal conversation where there is give and take and social interaction.
 While most children learn these skills by observing others, those with Aspergers may need some personal coaching.
 Problems with pragmatics manifest in the following forms: